Comparison

 Stores bank credentials No (Plaid only) No (Plaid only)

-Joint accounts (multi-user) Yes — free No
+Joint accounts (multi-user) Yes — included No

 Recurring Bills

-Recurring bill templates Yes — free Yes ($156/yr)
+Recurring bill templates Yes — included Yes ($156/yr)

 Auto-fulfill from bank import Yes (Plaid) Yes (automatic)

-Subscription auto-detection Yes — free Yes ($156/yr)
+Subscription auto-detection Yes — included Yes ($156/yr)

-CSV import Yes — free Yes ($156/yr)
+CSV import Yes — included Yes ($156/yr)

 Debt Tracking